SomeHotel/OC-Lore/Factions/Families/Nighthollow/Nighthollow Family.md

 ---
 type:
   - Faction
-  - Group
-  - Noble
+  - Family
 tags:
-  - Background/Noble
-  - Language/Elvish
   - Faith/Shar
+Status: Active
+timelines:
+  - Nighthollow timeline
 ---
 ## Background
 Not much is known about this group of nobles.